PE and Sport Premium

 We have been evaluating the impact of our sports premium funding as an ongoing priority - click below to read more:

-Click here to see the Sports Premium Impact Report for 2018-19
+Click here to see Our Sports Premium Action Plan

 At St Mary's C of E Primary school, we believe that physical education an essential part of every child's development and school career.
 It boosts confidence, encourages teamwork and sportsmanship.
 It should inspire children to strive for excellence but not be discouraged if they do not win; equipping them with the social skills and appropriate responses when winning or losing: valuable life skills that are essential to their future.
 Our vision is to help raise the aspirations of all pupils regardless of their physical and mental abilities, encouraging them to acquire and refine their motor skills by taking part in a variety of physical activities.
 Our mission is to inspire children to pursue a healthy and active lifestyle.

 OBJECTIVE: To achieve self-sustaining improvement in the quality of PE, sport and physical activity in primary schools.

 We would expect indicators of such improvement to include:

 - the engagement of all pupils in regular physical activity - kick-starting healthy active lifestyles.